-I am an experienced and qualified Person-Centred counsellor, and so work in a client-led, humanistic way.
+I am an experienced and qualified Person-Centred therapist and so work in a client-led, humanistic way.
 However, the way in which I work with each person will be tailored to them and them alone - I believe the therapy must fit the client and their needs, not the other way round.
-With this in mind I may feel it helpful to draw on skills from other therapeutic models such as CBT, Gestalt and Existential Therapy.
+With this in mind, I may feel it helpful to draw on skills from other therapeutic models.

-I have appreciated being able to counsel many different people, from varied backgrounds and walks of life, with both simple and complex issues.
-As well as my work in general counselling practice I have worked within the fields of bereavement, school and college environments (staff and students).
+I have appreciated being able to help many different people, from varied backgrounds and walks of life, with both simple and complex issues.
+As well as my work in general therapy practice I have worked within the fields of bereavement, school and college environments (staff and students).

 Areas of counselling I deal with